BrickMMO/hackathon-system/index.markdown

    - What parts of your system can be controlled by an admin panel?
    - What does the front end of your system look like?

+4. Bainstorm what assets your system will require (frontend, control panel, API).
-4. Brainstorm which sensors, motors, and lights will be required to integrate the concept.
+5. Brainstorm which sensors, motors, and lights will be required to integrate the concept.

    > Checkout a list of available sensors and motors
    > [https://brickmmo.github.io/media/sensors-motors](https://brickmmo.github.io/media/sensors-motors)

-5. Write bloack of [pseudocode](https://pseudocode.codeadam.ca) for your system.
+6. Write bloack of [pseudocode](https://pseudocode.codeadam.ca) for your system.

-6. Document this system using the Google Docs template.
+7. Document this system using the Google Docs template.

    > You can download a copy of this tempate
    > [https://docs.google.com/presentation/d/1huKFnm_8q7gQQFv6ynBVG4fm38fjTWHPU_v_qM_AWXI/](https://docs.google.com/presentation/d/1huKFnm_8q7gQQFv6ynBVG4fm38fjTWHPU_v_qM_AWXI/)

-7. Add your document to the [hackathon-system](https://github.com/BrickMMO/hackathon-system/) repo.
+8. Add your document to the [hackathon-system](https://github.com/BrickMMO/hackathon-system/) repo.
 You can add your PDF document to the `results` folder.

    You will need to fork the repo, add your changes, and submit a pull request.

-8. Adjust the [Ideas Page](ideas).
+9. Adjust the [Ideas Page](ideas).
 Add your unused ideas to the Undocumented section.
-Add your chosen idea to the documented section.
+Add your chosen idea to the documented section with a link to your PDF.

 > There are additional instrucitons available
 > [https://docs.google.com/presentation/d/1Rq66r29iYRz-L_WGnZMtDgs98yHZ5PtIB3mdHTTChIg](https://docs.google.com/presentation/d/1Rq66r29iYRz-L_WGnZMtDgs98yHZ5PtIB3mdHTTChIg)